 THE OFFERING Issuer Centogene B.V., to be converted into and renamed Centogene N.V. prior to the closing of this offering.
 Common shares offered We are offering 4,000,000 common shares.
 Underwriters' option to purchase additional common shares We have granted the underwriters the right to purchase up to an additional 600,000 common shares from us within 30 days of the date of this prospectus.
-Common shares to be outstanding after this offering 19,861,245 common shares (20,461,245 common shares if the underwriters' option to purchase additional common shares is exercised in full).
+Common shares to be outstanding after this offering 19,861,340 common shares (20,461,340 common shares if the underwriters' option to purchase additional common shares is exercised in full).
 Voting rights Our common shares have one vote per share.
-Listing We intend to apply to list our common shares on the Nasdaq Global Market, or Nasdaq under the symbol "CNTG".
-Use of proceeds We estimate that the net proceeds to us from the offering will be approximately \$50,800,000 (\$59,170,000 if the underwriters' option to purchase additional common shares is exercised in full) assuming the common shares are offered at \$15.00 per common share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Listing Our common shares have been approved for listing on the Nasdaq Global Market, or Nasdaq under the symbol "CNTG".
+Use of proceeds We estimate that the net proceeds to us from the offering will be approximately \$47,080,000 (\$54,892,000 if the underwriters' option to purchase additional common shares is exercised in full) after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We currently expect to use the net proceeds from this offering for research and development in our pharmaceutical segment and for the development of our knowledge-driven information platform, as well as for working capital and other general corporate purposes.
 See "Use of Proceeds."
-Dividend policy Under Dutch law, we may only pay dividends following the closing of the offering to the extent our shareholders' equity ( eigen vermogen ) exceeds the sum of the paid-up and called-up share capital plus the reserves required to be maintained by Dutch law or by our articles of association.
+Dividend policy Under Dutch law, we may only pay dividends following the closing of the offering to the extent our shareholders' equity (eigen vermogen) exceeds the sum of the paid-up and called-up share capital plus the reserves required to be maintained by Dutch law or by our articles of association.
 Subject to such restrictions, the amount of any distributions will depend on many factors, such as our results of operations, financial condition, cash requirements, prospects and other factors deemed relevant by our management board and supervisory board.
 We have not adopted a formal dividend policy with respect to future dividends.
 We may adopt such a policy in the future, in which case we intend either to place a discussion of such policy on the agenda for our annual general meetings of shareholders, consistent with the Dutch Corporate Governance Code (the "DCGC") or to disclose a deviation from the DCGC in this respect in our statutory annual report.